Courses

 The timeline of the courses can be in flux, but we work to be sure that all students can take the coursework in a timely manner.
 So if a course description below indicates a frequency, it is still wise to check UCF’s course schedule!

-Note that further info about courses is on our PhD program page.
+Note that further info about courses is on our PhD program page, and on the Graduate Catalog page.

 This course covers the physical, compositional, and structural properties of solar system small bodies, and their interrelationships.
 Usually offered in odd springs.
 Usually taught by Prof. Campins or Prof. Donaldson Hanna.